 A company that promotes LGBTQ-themed campaigns—but also walks the walk—is IBM.
 Not only does it have a rainbow emblazoned across its social media presence, but they also have LGBTQ-specific sections in their hiring, working, and harassment policies.
 Its robust anti-discrimination policy, across its countries of operation, has gotten it named one of the best LGBTQ-friendly workspaces—and IBM also includes policies for same-sex parents to take advantage of the same parental leave as their heterosexual counterparts.

-And if it seems a bit of a stretch to ensure your company policies match the tone of your marketing campaign, then perhaps it’s a little early to wave that flag around, even if it’s just a GIF on your brand’s timeline.
+And if it seems a bit of a stretch to ensure your company policies match the tone of your marketing campaign, then perhaps it’s a little early to wave that flag around, even if it’s just a GIF on your brand’s social media feed.

-We also want to hear your thoughts on the subject—drop them in the comments section—we’d love to hear from you! 🙂
+We also want to hear your thoughts on the subject—drop them in the comments section—let’s have a conversation 🙂